mapattacker/cheatsheets/mongodb.md

 # Basics

-.
-No schema needs to be defined.
+ * No schema needs to be defined.
-.
-Very fast to build a database because of that.
+ * Very fast to build a database because of that.
-.
-JSON format
+ * JSON format
-.
-New query language, with chained functions, learning curve low .
-Has horizontal scaling through Sharing: storing records in multiple machines
+ * New query language, with chained functions, learning curve low
+ * Has horizontal scaling through Sharing: storing records in multiple machines

-. mongod is the database server
+ * mongod is the database server
-. mongo is the command line for typing queries
+ * mongo is the command line for typing queries

 # Set-up

-.
-Setup windows environment variable for mongo server path "C:\Program Files\MongoDB\Server\3.4\bin" .
-Go control panel > System & Security > System > Advanced system settings > Environment Variables > User variables
+ * Setup windows environment variable for mongo server path "C:\Program Files\MongoDB\Server\3.4\bin"
+ * Go control panel > System & Security > System > Advanced system settings > Environment Variables > User variables
-.
-Open cmd and type "mongod" to start mongodb server
+ * Open cmd and type "mongod" to start mongodb server
-.
-Create folders data & within it, db.
-This stores the databases "C:\data\db" .
-Now you can start playing with it
+ * Create folders data & within it, db * This stores the databases "C:\data\db"
+ * Now you can start playing with it

 # Database